 It all depends on how you use it.
 As we have learned, the word has a strong connection to misogyny, which is obviously not great.
-And while the teens seem to be using the term mainly in a joking manner, it can still foster some hateful rhetoric and ideas that can become dangerous especially to impressionable teenage boys who use TikTok and other internet platforms.
-But its evolving definition and meme status puts it in a grey area.
+And while the teens seem to be using the term mainly in a sardonic manner, it can still foster some hateful rhetoric and ideas that can become dangerous especially to impressionable teenage boys who use TikTok and other internet platforms.
+But its evolving definition and status as a meme put it in a grey area.

-Just know that if an angry, celibate man calls you a simp, you’re probably doing fine.
-And if a woman you’re trying to win over calls you a simp, well, maybe you should move on.
+Just know that if an angry, involuntarily celibate man calls you a simp, you’re probably doing fine.
+But if a woman you’re trying to win over calls you a simp, well, maybe you should move on.